 Pupils across the school can also learn to play the acoustic, electric and bass guitars as part of our Friday afternoon free choice provision.

 The School Choir is now in its sixth year.
 During that time we have given performances at the Cliffs Pavilion, London Palladium, local care homes and at our annual Carol Service and Summer Fete.
 The choir currently numbers 25 pupils aged 11-16 and all pupils are welcome to join, regardless of singing experience.

-On March 1st we took part in Southend Makes Music at the Palace Theatre which is a musical celebration with performance from local secondary schools in Southend.
+In March last year, we took part in Southend Makes Music at the Palace Theatre which is a musical celebration with performance from local secondary schools in Southend.
 We sang a range of contemporary songs with some amazing solo performances.
 Although the pupils were quite nervous, it was a night to remember with many compliments paid to our pupils for their amazing performance.
 Well done!